 Solid waste permit exemptions

 Chapter 173-350 WAC, Solid Waste Handling Standards specifies that certain solid waste facilities are exempt from solid waste permitting if they meet certain requirements and operating procedures as identified in the rule.
 These facilities include certain recycling facilities, compost facilities, intermediate solid waste handling facilities, piles used for treatment or storage, and moderate risk waste facilities.
-One of the requirements is for the facility to submit a Notice of Intent to Operate Under Terms and Conditions for Solid Waste Permit Exemption application to the WA State Department of Ecology and the Snohomish Health District with their intent to operate as a facility exempt under chapter 173-350 WAC.
-For most exempt facilities, there is also Annual Reporting and an application review and inspection fee (see the Safe Environment Fee Schedule (PDF)).
+One of the requirements is for the facility to submit a Notice of Intent to Operate Under Terms and Conditions for Solid Waste Permit Exemption application to the WA State Department of Ecology and the Snohomish Health D with their intent to operate as a facility exempt under chapter 173-350 WAC.
+For most exempt facilities, there is also Annual Reporting and an application review and inspection fee (see the Solid Waste Fee Schedule (PDF)).